 Telling the tale in the above, however, is Attkisson's statement that it "wasn't really trying to be dishonest."
 For not "really" being dishonest also means not really being honest.
-(Apropos to this, too, I just penned a "Last Word" column on honesty.
-It will appear in the New American issue being released this week.)
+(Apropos to this, too, I just penned a "Last Word" column on honesty, appearing in the January 13, 2025 issue of The New American magazine.)
 As I explained, responding to Attkisson on X: